Carson Soucy

-Carson Soucy (born July 27, 1994) is a Canadian professional ice hockey player who is a defenceman for the New York Rangers of the National Hockey League (NHL).
+Carson Soucy (born July 27, 1994) is a Canadian professional ice hockey player who is a defenceman and is an unrestricted free agent.
+He most recently played for the New York Islanders of the National Hockey League (NHL).
 He was selected by the Minnesota Wild, 137th overall, in the 2013 NHL entry draft.

 Playing career

 Junior

 Growing up in Alberta, Soucy competed at the Triple-A midget level until he was 18 before being cut from the Edmonton Oil Kings of the Western Hockey League (WHL).
 Following this, he played one season of junior A hockey with the Spruce Grove Saints of the Alberta Junior Hockey League (AJHL) and assisted in their 2013 AJHL North Division regular season and playoff titles.
 During this time, he also competed in softball and was an outfielder during the 2012 Junior Men's Softball World Championship for Canada national junior team.
 Upon returning from the softball tournament, Soucy suffered a torn medial collateral ligament (MCL) and missed numerous games to recover.

 After experiencing a 6 in growth spurt, which drew attention from American NCAA Division I schools, Soucy chose to play collegiate ice hockey with the Minnesota–Duluth Bulldogs of the National Collegiate Hockey Conference (NCHC).
 Leading up to the 2013 NHL entry draft, Soucy was ranked 137th overall among North American skaters by the NHL Central Scouting Bureau.
 He was eventually drafted 137th overall by the Minnesota Wild.
-His cousin Parker MacKay joined Soucy in Minnesota for two seasons.
+His cousin Parker MacKay joined Soucy with the Bulldogs for two seasons.